circleci/circleci-docs/jekyll/_cci2/contexts.md

 ### Approving Jobs that use Restricted Contexts

 Adding an approval job to a workflow allows a user to manually approve the use of a restricted context.

-Manual invocation of a job that requires approval is limited to members of the context groups.
+To restrict running of jobs that are downstream from an approval job, add a restricted context to those downstream jobs.

+For example, if you want the execution of job C and job D restricted to a secutiry group, you need to add an approval job B before the jobs C and D to that use a context with a security group.
+That is, you can have four jobs in a workflow, job A can run unrestricted, the approval job B may be approved by any member, but the jobs C and D after the approval may only be executed by someone in the security group for the context used on jobs C and D.

+If the approver of a job is not part of the restricted context, it is possible to approve the job B, however the jobs C and D in the workflow will fail as unauthorized.
+That is, the Approval button will appear for every user, even for users who are not part of the group with permissions for the context.
+When the downstream jobs fail with Unauthorized, it indicates an approval was made by a user who is not part of the security group for the downstream jobs.

 ## Removing Groups from Contexts